KevOrr/binaryninja-docker/README.md

 ### Installation

 1. Clone this repo somewhere
-2. Place your `BinaryNinja-personal.zip` and `license.txt` inside this directory
+2. Place your `BinaryNinja.zip` or `BinaryNinja-personal.zip`, as well as `license.txt` inside this directory
 3. Run `./update [uid [gid]]` (see `./update --help`).
 This will build a new container, which may take a while

 That's it!
 Now you should have a docker image called `binja`.
 Now you